 5A – Shaping My Story: Diverse Personal Perspectives

-A panel of seniors of various age, gender, race and culture respond to the core question: “What is essential to maintain a meaningful life as we age”?
+Representatives from four cultural communities respond to the core question: “What is essential to maintain a meaningful life as we age”?
 They discuss needed public policy changes to move closer to meeting their needs/wants.
 While market research plays a role in development plans, do professionals really ask the broader population of seniors, especially from diverse cultures, “What is essential to maintain a meaningful life?”

 - Understand different expectations and concerns expressed by seniors from culturally diverse populations.

 - Describe public policy changes that should be made to better address needs and wants of seniors.